IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 ### Review the application workload flow with Runtime Component Operator (Hands-on)

 1. Below is an overview diagram on the deployment you've completed from the above steps using Runtime Component Operator:
+   - Note: DB2 in the middle of the diagram is pre-installed through a different project `db` and has been up and running before your hands-on.

    ![applicaiton flow with runtime component operator deployment](extras/images/app-flowchart_2.jpg)